How to Prioritize AI Recommendations for Clients (Without the Founder in Every Call)

 How do you prioritize AI recommendations for clients?

-Classify by two dimensions: expected return and implementation timeline.
+Classify every recommendation by two dimensions: expected return and implementation timeline.
 High-return, short-timeline opportunities (executable in 30 to 90 days) are quick wins.
 High-return, long-timeline opportunities (3 to 12 months, requiring planning and oversight) are strategic bets.
 Low-return items belong in a deprioritize or watch-list category.
-Back every classification with evidence from the audit so every placement is defensible when clients push back.
+Back every classification with evidence from the diagnostic so each placement is defensible when the client pushes back.

-How does a prioritized AI roadmap convert an audit into a retainer?
+How does a prioritized roadmap convert a diagnostic into a retainer?

-A findings-only audit report is a terminal document.
-It signals the engagement is complete.
-A quick wins plus strategic bets roadmap signals that phase one is starting.
+A findings-only report is a terminal document; it signals the engagement is complete.
+A quick-wins-plus-strategic-bets roadmap signals that phase one is starting.
 Strategic bets require ongoing oversight, dependency management, and adaptation as conditions change.
-When the roadmap makes those bets visible and sequenced, the natural next question is: who runs the execution?
-That conversation is the retainer opening.
+When the roadmap makes those bets visible and sequenced, the natural next question is who runs the execution, and that conversation is the retainer opening.

 What causes scope creep in AI consulting and how does structured prioritization prevent it?

-Scope creep happens when clients can't see a triage system.
-Every new request feels equally valid because nothing is explicitly ranked.
+Scope creep happens when clients cannot see a triage system, so every new request feels equally valid because nothing is explicitly ranked.
 When the deliverable includes a visible classification layer, every new request has a place to land.
-The advisor's answer to "can you also do this?" becomes "that's on the watch list for Q3, here's why it's sequenced after the strategic bet we're running now."
-Clients accept visible triage.
-They push back against invisible "no."
+The answer to 'can you also do this?' becomes 'that's on the watch list for Q3, here's why it's sequenced after the strategic bet we're running now.'
+Clients accept visible triage and push back against invisible no.

 Tags